 August 9, 2004

-I tried to go to church yesterday but became weak after driving two blocks that I had to turn around and come home.
-I laid on my couch and listened to a good Bible message on thinking right.
+I tried to go to church yesterday but became weak after driving two blocks so I turned around and came home.
+I lay on my couch and listened to a good Bible message about thinking right.
 I keep asking God to help me to see this exercise in my life from His point of view and to help me not to wrestle, but just nestle in His loving arms today.

 August 14, 2004

 I saw Dr. R. for a second opinion on my knee.
 He needs the operative report and photos from Dr. M. He’s not too eager to do a total knee replacement on me because it only lasts 8-10 years on someone my age.
 If I can wait 11 more years until I turn 60, the knee replacement will last 15-20 years.
 He ordered water therapy in the pool which I did yesterday and today.
 I am still getting weak and dizzy once or twice a day, so I’m not sure when I will be strong enough to return to work.
 I’m off work without pay now since I used up all my sick and vacation time.
 I know the Lord will provide.

 Dear Lord, Carry me this day.
 I give it to You in all my weakness.
 Thank You for this path of affliction for Your glory and my good.
 Help me to trust and rest in You.
 In Christ’s Name, Amen

 “The Lord will give strength unto His people; the Lord will bless His people with peace.”
 Psalm 29:11 (KJV)

 God graciously carried me along this week.
 The endocrinologist and naturopath both agreed that my adrenals are my main problem causing the weakness and dizziness and have restarted the cortisone and other supplements.
 I am getting custom inserts for my walking shoes to try and align my knees better since my kneecaps point out instead of straight ahead.